Tono River: History

 Meanwhile, in May 2016, a report published by the World Bank proposed a detailed Oecusse Agricultural Development Plan (OADP), costed at US$47.5 million over a ten year implementation period, to promote growth in agriculture and forestry in the exclave.
 By September 2017, the government had spent approximately US$10 million of that total amount, on rehabilitating and upgrading the Tono irrigation scheme, in particular by building a dam to provide more water, more reliably.
 The OADP also included provision for a 1000 ha increase in the size of the area irrigated by the scheme, even though the report's authors considered that an increase would be uneconomic; the authors also felt that it was logical to focus on domestic production of import replacements of rice, and maize.

 Catchment

 The catchment of the Tono River is one of the 10 major catchments in the country.
 Sources vary as to its size.
-According to one source, the portion located within East Timor is 499 km2 in area, and 20% of the catchment (ie another 124.75 km2) is situated in Indonesia.
+According to one source, the portion located within Timor-Leste is 499 km2 in area, and 20% of the catchment (ie another 124.75 km2) is situated in Indonesia.
 Another source quantifies the East Timorese portion as being about 509.16 km2 in area.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The Tono River catchment is one of the two major catchments in the Lifau & Tono Besi hydrologic unit, which is about 837 km2 in total area; the other one is the Noel Besi River catchment.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The Tono River catchment is one of the two major catchments in the Lifau & Tono Besi hydrologic unit, which is about 837 km2 in total area, and covers 5.5% of the country; the other one is the Noel Besi River catchment.